Food + Beverage + Liquor Market to Shrink by Almost 10% by 2030

 Hiromasa Tanaka, Consumer Research Center: With the revision of the standard for wearing masks in daily life and the decision to downgrade COVID-19 to Category 5 (“common infectious disease”) under the Infectious Disease Control Law in May, we are now approaching a major turning point in the pandemic.
 Until recently, customers would often ask me about what the world will be like after COVID, with “the new normal” as a key word, so I was very interested in the “picture of the future” that would emerge when using data.
 Various companies and institutions have attempted their own market forecasts, some of which I have seen myself, but my impression is that the approach of conducting analysis by defining the variables that produce future scenarios as “generational effect”, “aging effect”, and “period effect” is more suited for today’s unpredictable world.

 Ikuo Tsuruta, Business Design Department, CBD Division: That’s right.
 One advantage is that the pandemic and the price hikes in 2020-22 can be extracted as “period effects”.
 In addition, macro-environmental factors that are important in forecasting markets such as government policy, the economy, technology diffusion, and environmental disasters, are highly uncertain and subject to wide fluctuations.
 Given the basic premise that the only thing we can be fairly certain about is demographics, market estimates based on population are simple yet valid.
+Furthermore, I also felt that when this fairly reliable population estimate is multiplied by estimates that combine the effects of “cohort” and “aging”, which are difficult to distinguish, the market size data thus obtained feels realistic.
+However, one thing to keep in mind with forecasts is that it is important to view them as “a reference for making decisions”, to be used as a premise for strategies and plans, rather than as something that may or may not come true.

 This is a bit long, but to give you some background on how this forecast came into being, over the past five years, I have led a number of projects to support the construction and review of business portfolios, the formulation of long-term strategies for 2030, and the discovery of new business opportunities.
 In these projects and at turning points such as the early stages of the COVID-19 pandemic – for which I wrote an article in 2020 – there are situations where we have to take a bird’s-eye view and long-term perspective of events and changes, and the factors behind them, to see what is likely to happen in the future.
 As one step in this process, we conducted various segment estimates and market forecasts, but due to the overlap with COVID, it was difficult to make predictions that felt convincing.